5jt/dyalog-cookbook/manuscript/01_intro.md

 ## Conventions

-I> Note that we assume `⎕IO←1` and `⎕ML←1`, not because it's the best (there is no such thing) but because that's the Dyalog default.
+I> Note that we assume `⎕IO←1` and `⎕ML←1`, not because  we are making a statement, but because that's the Dyalog default.
 That keeps the Cookbook in sync with the Dyalog documentation.

 A> ## Getting deeper
 A>